Robin8Put/pmes/Robin8_BlockChain_PMES_API.md

     Full JSON format of the bulk operation is present [here](bulk_operations_json_format_description.js).

-    `txid` field shouldn't be filled by user, it will be filled by the PMES in the response.
+    `txid` field shouldn't be filled by user, it will be filled by the PMES in the response if operation will write data to the blockchain.

+    After PMES will execute a request from the bulk operation its result will be written to the `response` in the case when there is no errors.
+Otherwise, in the `error` field.

     Part of bulk operation is present bellow: